rauan06/weather_forecast/README.md

 Detects anomalous weather events over Kazakhstan using historical ERA5 reanalysis data to train an Isolation Forest, then runs real-time inference on live Windy API forecasts.

+## Road Section Application & The Coordinate Problem
+The end goal is road safety — detecting weather anomalies along Kazakhstan's road sections in real time, so hazardous conditions can be flagged before incidents occur.
+The approach: train the Isolation Forest on ERA5 historical anomalies covering the full KZ grid, then use live forecast data to score road segments.
+ERA5 gives us a rich baseline of what "abnormal" weather looks like across the entire country, not just a handful of cities.
+The hard problem is coordinate resolution.
+Kazakhstan's road network contains thousands of segments, each of which would ideally be queried independently for live weather.
+But point-forecast APIs like Windy cap at 10,000 requests/day — querying every road coordinate individually would burn through that instantly and still not cover the full sections.

 ## Core Idea

 Isolation Forest is an unsupervised anomaly detection algorithm — it doesn't need labeled anomalies to train.
 It learns what "normal" weather looks like from 2 years of ERA5 data across the full KZ grid, then flags Windy forecast points that deviate from that learned distribution.